 Sokochan also works with Shipjung.com, an affiliate company that allows home-based merchants to pack their own items, prepare labels, and drop off packages at designated locations without queuing up at the post office to mail out items or make payment at the counter.

-Sokochan has also formed partnerships with last-mile companies such as Thailand Post, Kerry Express and Alphafast, he added.
-State-run postal provider Thailand Post and parcel delivery firm Kerry Express currently have on-site teams based in Sokochan’s fulfilment centre to accept and process packed orders, said Stewart.
+Sokochan has also formed partnerships with last-mile companies such as Thailand Post, Kerry Express, and Alphafast, he added.
+State-run postal provider Thailand Post and parcel delivery firm Kerry Express currently have on-site teams based in Sokochan’s fulfillment center to accept and process packed orders, said Stewart.